ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 4. If it is impossible to go to the parent directory, finish the algorithm.

-The `du` utility takes a path to the file or directory on input.
-In the case of the file, the utility prints its size.
-For the directory, the utility traverses its subdirectories.
+When calling the `du` utility, you can specify a path to a file or directory.
+If you pass the file's path, the utility prints its size and finishes.
+In the case of the directory, it executes the traversing algorithm.

-Here is the `du` call for the system path `/usr/share`:
+Here is an example of the `du` call for the `/usr/share` path:
 {line-numbers: false, format: Bash}
 ```
 du /usr/share
 ```

-Here is a clipped example of the command output:
+It gives the following output:
 {line-numbers: true, format: Bash}
 ```
 261     /usr/share/aclocal